-- (1) The Attorney General is to maintain a register of protected persons. - (2) The Attorney General may list a person's name in the register only if the person has requested the Attorney General to do so or has given consent to his or her name being listed. - (3) The Attorney General is not to list a person's name in the register unless the Attorney General is satisfied that the person has reasonable grounds to fear being deliberately contacted or approached, or deliberately harmed in any way, by a particular classified person.
+- (1) The Attorney General is to maintain a register of protected persons. - (2) The Attorney General may list a person's name in the register 25 only if the person has requested the Attorney General to do so or has given consent to his or her name being listed. - (3) The Attorney General is not to list a person's name in the register unless the Attorney General is satisfied that the person has reasonable grounds to fear being deliberately contacted or approached, or deliberately harmed in any way, by a particular classified person.

-(4) If a person's name is fisted in the register as a protected person 1 the name of the classified person whom the protected person has grounds to fear is to be included in the entry relating to the protected person, and that classified person is to be informed by the Attorney General by notice in writing of the fact that the other person is a protected person for the purposes of section 7.
-5 (5) A classified person is taken to have been informed by the Attorney General under subsection (4) (b) if the notice is sent to post to the classified person at the last address of the person known to the Attorney General.
-10 (6) The A registe ttorney General may remove a person's name from the (a) i if requested to do so by the person, or if the Attorney General is no longer satisfied as to the matters referred to in subsection (3), or 15 (c) i if the classified person ceases to be classified, or (d) 1 for such other reason as the Attorney General thinks fit.
-9 Secr ecy of register (1) The register is not to be made available for public inspection.
-20 (2) A person must not divulge or publish any information con in the register unless the person does so: in connection with the administration or enforcement of this Act, or (b) i in accordance with any lawful requirement.
-25 Maxim num penalty: 50 penalty units.
-10 Temp orary r revocation of person's status as protected person (1) his or h ected person may, at any time, apply to the Court to have her status as a protected person temporarily revoked for the es of enabling the protected person to visit or contact the field person concerned.
-30
+- (4) If a person's name is listed in the register as a protected person: - (a) the name of the classified person whom the protected person has grounds to fear is to be included in the entry relating to the protected person, and - (b) that classified person is to be informed by the Attorney General by notice in writing of the fact that the other person is a protected person for the purposes of section 7. - (5) A classified person is taken to have been informed by the Attorney General under subsection (4) (b) if the notice is sent by post to the classified person at the last address of the person 10 known to the Attorney General. - (6) The Attorney General may remove a person's name from the register: - (a) if requested to do so by the person, or - (b) if the Attorney General is no longer satisfied as to the 15 matters referred to in subsection (3), or - (c) if the classified person ceases to be classified, or - (d) for such other reason as the Attorney General thinks fit.

+9 Secrecy of register

+- (1) The register is not to be made available for public inspection.
+20 - (2) A person must not divulge or publish any information contained in the register unless the person does so: - (a) in connection with the administration or enforcement of this Act, or - (b) in accordance with any lawful requirement.

+Maximum penalty: 50 penalty units.

+10 Temporary revocation of person's status as protected person

+(1) A protected person may, at any time, apply to the Court to have his or her status as a protected person temporarily revoked for the purposes of enabling the protected person to visit or contact the classified person concerned.
-(2) The Court may order: (-/ OI GOI.

-- (a) that the protected person's status as a protected person be revoked for such period as the Court specifies, and - (b) that the person be allowed to meet or contact the classified person in accordance with the arrangements that are specified in the order. - (3) During any such specified period, the protected person is not a protected person for the purposes of section 7, and the classified person concerned does not commit an offence under that section because of the meeting or contact with the other person.
+- (2)The Court may order: - (a) that the protected person's status as a protected person be revoked for such period as the Court specifies, and - (b) that the person be allowed to meet or contact the classified person in accordance with the arrangements that are specified in the order. - (3)During any such specified period, the protected person is not a protected person for the purposes of section 7, and the classified person concerned does not commit an offence under that section because of the meeting or contact with the other person.

-11 Revocation of classification as dangerous offender
+Revocation of classification as dangerous offender 11